shallowgator/english-for-designers/02-first-impression/index.md

 ## Matúš Šeliga

 There is not enough hours in a day to cater to all of my interests.
-My name is Matúš Šeliga and I’m a generalist who can do just about anything you want me to with varying levels of success but never without interest and authenticity.
+My name is Matúš Šeliga and I’m a silly goofy guy, illustrator, 3D artist and musician.
-I studied ceramic design at ŠUP Josefa Vydru in Bratislava, Slovakia.
+In highschool I studied ceramic design in Slovakia.
 Currently studying animation and VFX at VSKK in Prague.

 ## Featured Projects